lambda-fairy/quiz/pda/README.md

 The special token `e` stands for the empty string.
 To prevent confusion, ensure your input and stack alphabets do not contain the letter E.

+The initial state is always state `0`.
+You must declare at least one transition from this state.

 To declare final states, write a set of state numbers on its own line.
 For example: